 By Niels Hoé, Atkins Danmark

 The short answer is yes.
 Danish municipalities and consultants have a lot of knowledge that can benefit other countries in their efforts to improve conditions for cyclists.
 Many foreign cities have discovered the benefits of using Danish bicycle know-how.
 In recent years, many Danes have presented their bicycle-related work at international conferences, and several consultants are involved in international projects.
-Thus, to an extent, the export of Danish bicycle know-how is already in progress.
+So, to an extent, the export of Danish bicycle know-how is already in progress.

 International clients greatly appreciate the advice of Danish consultants who can contribute with experiences and know-how from a recognised cycle country.
 Yet, it is of key importance to study and understand local context because Danish bicycle know-how does not always translate directly into the conditions of other countries in terms of culture, prevalence of cycling, or legislation.
 So, the objective is to take the best from Denmark and adapt it to the other country’s conditions for cycling.